How To Stop Being Grumpy All The Time

 3. When In Doubt, Be Kind

-Cortman also stresses the importance of acting with kindness and maturity even in your grumpiest moments.
-“A simple rule is this: never say anything to your children (or your wife) unless it is kind, necessary and true,” he says.
-“Even complaints need to be expressed appropriately and the execution of consequences need to be done with self-control, fairness and kindness.”
+Dr. Cortman stresses the importance of acting with kindness and maturity even in your grumpiest moments.
+“A simple rule is this: never say anything to your children (or your wife) unless it is kind, necessary, and true,” he says.
+“Even complaints need to be expressed appropriately and the execution of consequences need to be done with self-control, fairness, and kindness.”

 “Have empathy,” Krawiec agrees.
 “Perspective-take.
 You may not recognize how your anger sounds to others.
 Imagine being a child and seeing an adult behave in an angry way.”
-Krawiec recommends a conflict-mitigation technique she calls the “5:1 ratio,” in which you provide five encouraging statements for each area of conflict.
+Krawiec recommends the 5:1 ratio that was created by Drs.
+John and Julie Gottman.
+The conflict-mitigation technique asks you to provide five encouraging statements for each area of conflict.
 The result is an atmosphere where encouragement flows freely and kids don’t get overwhelmed by criticism.

 4. Don’t Expect People to Read Your Mind